lukamiletic95/papers/About Tendermint.md

 The Tendermint network model is more complex than the one assumed in this paper (`System model - basics`) [^1].
 Apart from *FN* nodes and *V* nodes, it also contains:
 * *Sentry* nodes, that are a special type of wrapper nodes to other *V* nodes.
-* *Seed* nodes, that
+* *Seed* nodes, which are useful when a new node becomes a part of the network - they provide it with a list on

 [^1]: Detailed explanation on Tendermint node types can be found at: <https://github.com/tendermint/tendermint/blob/master/docs/spec/p2p/node.md>

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExNzE5MjY0MzgsMjk1NjAyNjQ4LDIxND
+eyJoaXN0b3J5IjpbMTczMzExNjQ2OCwyOTU2MDI2NDgsMjE0Nz
-cyNTgwMTEsLTE5MjE5NDM3MTgsLTE4OTU3NzMyOTUsLTExMTgz
+I1ODAxMSwtMTkyMTk0MzcxOCwtMTg5NTc3MzI5NSwtMTExODMy
-MjU2ODksMTA2NDQyMjU4MSwtNjYzNTYyMDA1LDY0NzA2MTAzM1
+NTY4OSwxMDY0NDIyNTgxLC02NjM1NjIwMDUsNjQ3MDYxMDMzXX
-19
+0=
 -->